codematsing/cookiecutter-django/{{cookiecutter.project_slug}}/docs/deployment-settings.rst

 .. hint::

-    See :ref:`adding_custom_virtualenv` to see how environment variables are loaded to the system
+    See :ref:`_setup_environment_variables` to see how environment variables are read in the system

 Handle Static Files
 +++++++++++++++++++